Albert Goldman (politician)

-Albert Goldman (1897–1960) was a Belorussian-born American political and civil rights lawyer, closely associated with the American communist movement.
+Albert Goldman (1897–1960) was a Belarusian-born American political and civil rights lawyer, closely associated with the American communist movement.
 Goldman broke with the mainline Communist Party, USA in 1933, joining the Trotskyist opposition, in which he would be a leading participant for the better part of the next two decades.
 Goldman is best remembered as a defendant and lead defense attorney in the 1941 Smith Act prosecution of the leadership of the Socialist Workers Party.

+For opposing America's involvement in World War II, Goldman was sentenced to 16 months in prison.

 Background

-Albert Goldman was born of ethnic Jewish parents in 1897 in the Minsk oblast of today's Belarus, then part of the Russian empire.
+Albert Goldman was born of Jewish parents in 1897 in the Minsk oblast of today's Belarus, then part of the Russian Empire.
 The family emigrated to the United States in 1904, when Albert was 7, settling in the Midwestern metropolis of Chicago.

 Goldman attended elementary and secondary school in Chicago before leaving for Cincinnati to study to become a rabbi at Hebrew Union College.
-Goldman left before completing his rabbinical studies and transferred to the University of Cincinnati, where he not only studied but was a star athlete, captaining the collegiate basketball team and running track.
+Goldman left before completing his rabbinical studies and transferred to the University of Cincinnati, where he captained the collegiate basketball team and ran track.

 Following his graduation from college in 1919, Goldman worked as a tailor.
 He came into contact with the radical movement in this occupation, first joining the Industrial Workers of the World and shortly thereafter the newly formed Communist Party of America.
 Goldman made use of the pseudonym "Albert Verblin," under which name he wrote a polemic pamphlet answering a 1921 book by Socialist Party leader Morris Hillquit entitled From Marx to Lenin.

 Goldman went on to study at the Northwestern University Law School, from which he graduated in 1925.

 Career

 CPUSA

 Following his admission to the Illinois State Bar, Goldman opened a legal practice in Chicago and began several years of close association with International Labor Defense (ILD), the legal defense organization of the Communist Party.
-On behalf of the IlD, Goldman participated in a series of cases defending political radicals and trade union activists who had run afoul of the law.
+On behalf of the ILD, Goldman participated in a series of cases defending political radicals and trade union activists who had run afoul of the law.

 In 1931 Goldman made a trip to the Soviet Union, an experience which he found disillusioning.
 Goldman's intellectual unease grew and he became connected with the Trotskyist opposition movement, leading to Goldman's expulsion from the Communist Party, USA in 1933.